mogenshobolth/eu-visa-policy/visa-list.md

 Annex 1: Ecuador added, East Timor moved to list of states Effective from: 01.06.2023
 Delta: +1 per 2003

+**Council Regulation (EC) No 851/2005**

+Reciprocity mechanism, no changes to country list

+**Council Regulation (EC) No 1791/2006**

+Accession of Bulgaria and Romania - removed from annex 2

+**Council Regulation (EC) No 1932/2006**

+Annex 1: Bolivia added (effective 01.04.2007)
+Annex 1: Antigua and Barbuda, the Bahamas, Barbados, Mauritius, Saint Kitts and Nevis, and the Seychelles removed conditional on entering visa waiver agreement
+Annex 1: East Timor renamed to Timor-Leste
+Annex 1: Federal Republic of Yugoslavia (Serbia-Montenegro) split into Serbia and Montenegro Annex 1: Western Samoa renamed to Samoa
+Annex 1: New part with specifics of British citizens overseas

+Effects:
++1 from 2007 (Bolivia)
++1 from 2001 (backdating of Serbia/Montenegro split)

 **Regulation (EU) 2018/1806**